Theehawau/sensors-dwh-postgres/README.md

 ### Migrating Sensors Data Warehouse from MySQL to PostgreSQL
-This repository is about Data Migration.
+This repository is about Data Migration. [pgloader](https://github.com/dimitri/pgloader) is used for migrating database from MySQL to PostgreSQL.

 ### Using the starter project